sophiakunii/SC-400JA-Microsoft-Information-Protection-Administrator/readme.md

 **Important Notice!**

-This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator.ja-jp) on December 18th 2021.
+This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator.ja-jp) on January 14th 2022.
 We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.
 After a short interval, this repo will be archived.

 **Contributions**